on Integrated Computing and STEM Education with Arduino and Robotics

 - Integrating creative writing, story-telling, art, music, film production with math, programming, and robotics with a final product for RoboPlay Video Competition into Career Technical Education (CTE)

-- Participants will learn how to use the two textbooks “Learning Physical Computing with Raspberry Pi for the Absolute Beginner” and “Learning Physical Computing with Arduino for the Absolute Beginner” to teach the following UCOP A-G approved one-semester course in the C-STEM Math-ICT Curriculum:
+- Participants will learn how to use the two textbooks “Learning Physical Computing with Raspberry Pi for the Absolute Beginner” and “Learning Physical Computing with Arduino for the Absolute Beginner” to teach the following middle and high school courses in the C-STEM Math-ICT Curriculum:

-Cost: $300/teacher, includes a take-home C-STEM Starter Kit with Raspberry Pi and Arduino from Vilros.
-The retail price of the kit is $84.99 plus tax.
+Cost: $300/teacher, includes a take-home C-STEM Arduino Kit.
 Space is limited for each session, register soon to claim your space.

 - No refunds after instruction begins.
 Any cancellations must be received in writing one week prior to the start of instruction.